ESBLs are enzymes that are produced by bacteria. The enzymes make the bacteria resistant to many kinds of antibiotics.

 Symptoms depend on the location of the infection and may include: FeverPain in abdomenPain and burning with urinationSigns of infection around a wound, such as redness or oozing dischargeDiarrheaLoss of appetiteChillsNausea and vomitingTrouble breathing

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: Urine, stool, or blood testsSwab of the rectum or throat

 The bacteria in the samples are then tested to see if it they are resistant to certain antibiotics.